 If an employee becomes aware of allegations of sexual harassment of a student by an employee, or if a student becomes aware of such conduct toward another student or toward himself/herself, he/she should report the matter immediately to the Principal, who shall in turn immediately report the matter to the Assistant Superintendent for Human Resources.
 Any employee who becomes aware of such allegations shall also personally assure that the matter has been reported to Child Protective Services or appropriate law enforcement within 24 hours of receipt of such allegation.
 Human Resources will investigate to determine if the alleged conduct constitutes a violation of District policies, procedures or regulations that require personnel action.
-If the employee to whom a report of sexual harassment is made is not assigned to a particular building, he/she should report the matter involves a former student, it should be reported to the accused employee's immediate supervisor.
+If the employee to whom a report of sexual harassment is made is not assigned to a particular building, he/she should report the matter immediately to the Principal of the building the student is assigned to.
+If the matter involves a former student, it should be reported to the accused employee's immediate supervisor.